6 Tips to Make the Most of Your Content Marketing

 Twitter - A short quote from the speaker, tagging them as needed.

-5. Create a Calendar
+5. Create a Content Calendar

 An efficient content calendar is any content marketer’s secret weapon.
 In addition to providing a schedule, it’s the easiest way to alleviate stress about how often you’re posting -- and where the latest and greatest piece of content will come from.
 It also serves as a great tool for obtaining approvals from stakeholders, aligning content with digital marketing goals, and showcasing your plan in any post-mortem discussions.
 Your calendar should include all pieces of content, their target channel, and the date/time they’ll be distributed.
 Make sure your schedule is based on both your content goals and your general marketing goals.
 Google Sheets is a popular option for hosting your calendar, but there are several other tools worth checking out.